List of Boardwalk Empire characters: Meyer Lansky

 Meyer Lansky (Anatol Yusef) is a recurring supporting character in Seasons 1-4 and a main co-antagonist alongside Luciano in Season 5.
 He is a young protégé of Rothstein and partners with Luciano.
 The character is based on Meyer Lansky.

 Johnny Torrio

 Johnny Torrio (Greg Antonacci) is a recurring character in Seasons 1-4 and a secondary antagonist in Season 5 based on the real-life historical figure of the same name.
 He is Capone's boss in Chicago.

 Rose Van Alden

 Rose Van Alden (Enid Graham) is a recurring character in Seasons 1-2.
 She is Nelson's ex-wife who is infertile.

+June Thompson

+June Thompson (Nisi Sturgis) is a recurring character throughout the series.
+She is Eli's faithful, loyal, and kind wife who is also the rock of the family as the mother to their eight children.

 Ethan Thompson

 Ethan Thompson (Tom Aldredge in Seasons 1-2, Ian Hart in Season 5) is a recurring character in Seasons 1-2 and in flashbacks in Season 5.
 He is Nucky and Eli's abusive father and Elenore's abusive husband.
 The character is based on Smith E. Johnson.